 Chronological perspective may be the most important aspect of experience in the CLO world, as the benefit of having managed portfolios before, during, and after the financial crisis is incalculable.

-Managers must excel in the vital competencies that collectively define best-practice portfolio management.
+Managers should show strong abilities in the vital competencies that collectively define best-practice portfolio management.
 These begin with loan selection, as creating a strong collateral base lays the foundation for potential success.
 Trading skill enables the manager to know when to take gains, avoid losses, and adjust the portfolio as market conditions evolve.
 Effective management of deteriorating credits affects not just the specific credits involved, but also the entire CLO due to the way cash flows are distributed through the tranche structure.
 And the reinvestment of principal proceeds in new collateral can make the difference between good and great performance.

 Sound risk management is both a cause and effect of these best practices: It informs everything the manager does and is reflected in the results.
 In addition to oversight of the portfolio, it includes skillful execution of coverage tests; the ability to understand the nuances and idiosyncrasies of CLO documentation, which is nonstandard and complex; and a talent for balancing the numerous portfolio metrics by optimizing as many as possible while taking a hit on as few as possible.